Identity & Access Management Implementation Plan (Step-by-Step)

 JML automation kills the two biggest identity headaches: privilege creep and orphaned accounts.
 Every manual click adds to that mess and creates opportunities for human error.

-Movers come next.
-Map title changes to role changes so that promotion to manager doesn't accidentally give someone access to payroll data.
-We've seen this break budgets and create compliance nightmares.
+- Movers.
+Map title changes to access approval roles so promotion to manager doesn't accidentally grant access to payroll data.
+Unchecked, this breaks budgets and creates compliance nightmares.

-Leavers are where most teams get things wrong.
+- Leavers.
 The moment HR marks someone as terminated, every system should know.
-Lingering accounts are how attackers slip in weeks after someone's gone.
+Lingering accounts are how attackers slip in weeks later, which is why offboarding access removal needs to be automatic.

-Contractors need their own lane.
+- Contractors.
 Give them time-boxed roles with auto-expire dates.
 If they need more time, they'll ask.
-Better than you reading about your forgotten contractor account in a breach report.
+Better than reading about your forgotten contractor account in a breach report.

 Test everything in sandbox first.
 Simulate hires, transfers, exits until nothing lands in your manual queue.
 When your JML audit shows zero manual fixes needed, you're ready.